6 MW DC project located in Sterling, MA.

 - For the Berkley site, Community Energy worked closely with the Massachusetts Division of Fisheries and Wildlife to develop and install special habitat and protections for the Eastern Box Turtle, a Species of Special Concern under the Massachusetts Natural Heritage and Endangered Species Program.

 Featured ProjectsView All Projects

 Amazon Solar Farm - Eastern Shore is a solar project on the Delmarva Peninsula.
 Provides supply for Amazon Web Services data centers in Virginia under a long-term Power Purchase Agreement.

 The 2.5 MW Clarkson Solar project is on land owned by Clarkson University.

 Elizabethtown College Solar

-The 2.6 MW (DC) Elizabethtown College Solar project utilizes a fixed-tilt racking system and is expected to produce around 3,300 Megawatt-hours annually.
+The 2 MW (AC) Elizabethtown College Solar project utilizes a fixed-tilt racking system and is expected to produce around 3,300 Megawatt-hours annually.

 Developed by Community Energy Solar and acquired by Constellation, an Exelon company for construction and operation.

 Keystone Solar is the largest customer driven utility-scale solar project in PA.

 The Lafayette Solar Gardens consist of two 500 kilowatt solar arrays located in Lafayette, Colorado.
 These projects were the result of a cooperative effort between Community Energy and the City of Lafayette.